Applications Now Open for New Construction T Level | BDC Magazine

 According to the Department for Education, T Levels give students the skills to progress and help rebuild the economy following the Coronavirus pandemic.
 Typical employment on completion might include technician roles in architecture, building services, civil engineering, surveying or town planning.

 “Leeds College of Building is the UK’s only general Further Education college specialising in Construction and the Built Environment.
-As such, we are perfectly placed to work with our established network of regional and national employers to enhance T Level opportunities for students.
+As such, we are perfectly placed to work with our established network of regional and national employers to enhance T Level opportunities for students,” said Nikki Davis, Vice Principal at Leeds College of Building.

 “T Level students at Leeds College of Building will have access to state-of-the-art facilities and specialist teaching expertise.
 Students also benefit from established progression opportunities within higher and degree-level apprenticeships at the College and employment opportunities through our construction partners.